Coupon Marketing Strategy: 15 coupon campaign ideas impacting every stage of the customer lifecycle.

 Another option is to turn this campaign into a contest with more valuable prizes.

-An interesting idea is a “Tag-a-friend” in the comment promotion.
+An exciting idea is a “Tag-a-friend” in the comment promotion.
 The basic mechanics is that your fans are rewarded if they get friends to participate in your contest.
 This helps you to trigger virality quickly, especially if the incentives provided are attractive enough for the winners.

 In this giveaway, HydroFlask was celebrating a new milestone of reaching 200k followers by running a contest to earn a few more.
 They asked fans to follow @hydroflask and tag two friends in the post comments to enter for a chance to win a 32-oz.
 Hydro Flask.